SalehO/GolumGlobe/docs/status.md

 ## Project Summary
 Our project is called Golem Globe, which is an implementation of Wumpus World in Minecraft.
-The goal of our project is to create a Minecraft AI agent that can navigate through a maze contraing pits and monsters to find the treasure.
+The goal of our project is to create a Minecraft AI agent that can navigate through a maze contraing pits and monsters to find the treasure then go back to the initial state.
 ## Approach
 We begin by trainning our agent on a static map.
 The agent learns through the use of a Q-table implementation, that rewards the agent for successful traversals and penalizes the agent for failing to traverse the map.
 During a traversal, the agent stores in memory a recollection of all previous observations it made, and associates them with a resepctive reward.
 When the agent is done traversing (either by finding the gold, or dieing) it maps all the previous actions it made to total reward ammount recieved.
 We created our agent to prioritize the long-term reward, and added some randomeness so that it would encounter more scenarios.